U.S. offshore energy producers brace for Hurricane Zeta impact

 Energy ports from Baton Rouge to Pascagoula were operating under advisories warning of the potential for gale force winds.
 A Louisiana deep water oil export port said it was implementing its inclement weather plan.

-Energy producers shut 16%, or 293,656 barrels per day (bpd) of oil and 6% of natural gas output, or 162.57 million cubic feet per day, according to data from the U.S. offshore energy regulator.

-Crude futures gained 1% in London trading after falling more than 3% on Monday over fears of rising COVID-19 cases and increased crude supplies.
+U.S. crude futures gained 1.8% in Tuesday trading after falling more than 3% on Monday over fears of rising COVID-19 cases and increased crude supplies.

-Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by Robert Birsel and David Holmes
+Reporting by Erwin Seba; Writing by Gary McWilliams; Editing by David Holmes and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.